 When you are in a hurry or too lazy to pay attention, you don’t care what you are holding in your hand — that might be an iPhone, iPad or an expensive thing.
 Well, it’s the time when chances are high that you would lose it and when another person would try stealing it.
-And, as a matter of fact, most of us don’t use a dedicated tracking app in device — driven by the unshakable faith that we won’t lose the device ;).
+And, as a matter of fact, most of us don’t use a dedicated tracking app in the device — driven by the unshakable faith that we won’t lose the device ;).

-But, wait, if you’re using iPad or iPhone, there is an effective way to track your lost iPhone without a third-party tracking solution.
+But, wait, if you’re using an iPad or iPhone, there is an effective way to track your lost iPhone without a third-party tracking solution.
 Even if you are not able to get your iPad or iPhone back, you will at least be able to get the personal data wiped off, so that there won’t be a kind of misuse or exposure of your confidential information.
 You can also, if you want, lock your device if you hadn’t locked it in the first place.

 Before We Begin

 Both the methods we are going to talk about need an internet connection to find your lost iPad or iPhone.
 Either the mobile data or Wi-Fi needs to be turned on.
-If there is no hope on these two cases, you should better get some other kind of help.
+If there is no hope in these two cases, you should better get some other kind of help.
 If you’re sure — or somewhat optimistic — about the internet connection, we can begin.

 Method One: Locate & Find Lost iPhone or iPad — Using Find My iPhone